" Knowing oneself comes from attending with compassionate curiosity to what is happening within " - Gabor Maté

 A deeper dive into EFT

 When we work to connect the dots between past and present using EFT, clients can move past self-criticism and shame and often see their challenges in a whole new light.
-At first sadness may accompany this new awareness—grief for truly seeing and being with the pain you have been holding.
+At first sadness may accompany this new awareness—grief for truly seeing and being with the pain you have been holding and supressing.
 However, the flip side of this sadness is self-compassion, and in time this compassion and understanding promotes internal safety and healing.

 Hold Me Tight, by Dr Sue Johnson, offers stories and exercises, based on the science of love and the wisdom of Emotionally Focused Couple Therapy (EFCT), to walk you through seven conversations that can define a love relationship.
 The book will help you learn how to shape these crucial relationship moments and create a secure bond that will last for a lifetime.